-According to Haas et al. (1977), the second and longer phase of reconstruction corresponds to the continuing assessment of hazards and risks and structural and nonstructural improvements to reduce the impact of future events (i.e., mitigation and adaptation measures, prevention).
+According to Haas et al. (1977), the second and longer phase of reconstruction corresponds to the continuing assessment of hazards and risks and structural and nonstructural improvements to reduce the impact of future events (i.e., mitigation and adaptation measures as well as prevention).
 This phase lasts many years, during which attempts are made not only to recover but to improve the state of living, and society devotes some attention to the construction of memorials or the institutionalization of a narrative memory of the event.
 We could not find enough news items referring to mitigation, adaptation and prevention to identify keywords.
 There are, however, a few items referring to a narrative dimension: the ones that place the event in a country's history.

-e.g., 'El terremoto fue el sexto mayor movimiento telúrico en la historia de Chile y el de mayor intensidad en el mundo durante 2015.'
-(El Universal, September 17th, item 9516610)
+For example, "El terremoto fue el sexto mayor movimiento telúrico en la historia de Chile y el de mayor intensidad en el mundo durante 2015."9 (El Universal, 17 September, item 9516610).

-A few news items also mention the lessons learned (or not learned) from past events.

-e.g., 'Nepal earthquake: learn lessons or more will die in future disasters, warns expert' (The Guardian, April 29th, item 6460947), 'How Nepal can avoid the mistakes of Haiti' (The Guardian, May 12th, item 6745299)
+A few news items also mention the lessons learned (or not learned) from past events, e.g., "Nepal earthquake: learn lessons or more will die in future disasters, warns expert" (The Guardian, 29 April, item 6460947) and "How Nepal can avoid the mistakes of Haiti" (The Guardian, 12 May, item 6745299).

 By doing so, the press contributes to maintaining a form of knowledge about existing risks.
-That contribution to the collective memory often happen just after the main shock (or after large aftershocks).
+This contribution to the collective memory often happen just after the main shock (or after large aftershocks).
 It is also a time when the press listens to experts, and so it might be a good window for communication.
 People are looking for elements to make sense of what has just been going on.
-This time window could be used to reinforce preparedness in the general population, as news about a disastrous earthquake - even located far away - may momentarily alter the feeling of safety among readers (Wood et al. 2012).
+This time window could be used to reinforce preparedness in the general population, as news about a disastrous earthquake - even located far away - may momentarily alter the feeling of safety among readers (Wood et al., 2012).

-3.2.3 The figures of 'earthquake news'
+3.2.3 The figures of "earthquake news"

-The identity matrix allows the identification of the categories of actors that are the most present in the news.
-44.2% of the news mentions the people affected by the earthquake.
-The exact terminology varies with time.
-'Those affected' start as 'victims' to become 'rescued', 'survivors' and then 'locals' or 'villagers'.
-6% of the news refers explicitly to vulnerable persons.
+The identity matrix allows for the identification of the categories of actors that are the most present in the news.
+A total of 44.2% of the news mentions the people affected by the earthquake.
+The exact terminology varies with time: "those affected" start as "victims" to become "rescued", "survivors" and then "locals" or "villagers".
+A total of 6% of the news refers explicitly to vulnerable people.